GitHub

 CI Agent

-When combined with GitHub branch protection rules, the CI Agent can block high-risk PRs from merging until they are reviewed or overridden.
+When combined with GitHub branch protection rules, the CI Agent can block PRs whose risk tier meets your configured threshold.

 PR Agent vs. CI Agent